syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Scaffolding.md

 	![CommandLine Scaffold Available Controls](Scaffolding_Images/AvailableControl.png)

-2. For add a scaffolded item from command line you have to invoke syncfusion-scaffold application like below syntax
+2. For add a scaffolded item from command-line you have to invoke syncfusion-scaffold application like below syntax

 	**syncfusion-scaffold [control][arguments]**